David Batt (politician)

-David John Batt is an Australian politician.
+David John Batt (born 24 June 1971) is an Australian politician.
 He was the Liberal National Party member for Bundaberg in the Queensland Legislative Assembly from 2017 to 2020.

+He was the LNP candidate for Hinkler in the 2025 federal election at which he retained the seat for the LNP.

 Prior to his election to Queensland Parliament, Batt served as a member of Bundaberg Regional Council from 2008 to 2017.
+From 1989 to 2012, he served as a police officer in the Queensland Police Service, reaching the rank of detective sergeant.